 I also give Langit Langi props for having a common filtered water dispenser in the corridors.
 It’s very handy for refilling your water bottle, and makes it easier for people to avoid the scourge of single-use plastic bottled water.

 And while Port Dickson beach isn’t exactly the best beach in the country, it did give me a pretty incredible sunset.
 So it goes to show that places can surprise you if you give them some airtime.

-Port Dickson Travel tip: A nearby nature attraction is the Raptor Watch, hosted annually by the Malaysian Nature Society at the Tanjung Tuan forest reserve, coinciding with the arrival of migrating raptors to the area around March.
+Port Dickson Travel tip: A nearby nature attraction is the Raptor Watch, hosted annually by the Malaysian Nature Society at the Tanjung Tuan forest reserve.
+Raptor Watch coincides with the arrival of migrating raptors to the area around March.
 At this time it is common to find eagles, hawks and buzzards flying past overhead, or circling lazily on the thermals.
-Although technically in the state of Melaka, it is much more convenient to stay in Port Dickson to observe Raptor Watch.
+Although Tanjung Tuan is technically in the state of Melaka, it is much more convenient to stay in Port Dickson to observe Raptor Watch there.

 Curious to explore Port Dickson?
 Or just want a chill getaway to an understated vacation spot?
-Think about it!
+Pin this and think about it!